Office of Trade and Manufacturing Policy: Trade

 In May 2019, the OTMP published a report analyzing the potential economic impact of the United States Reciprocal Trade Act, a bill proposed in January 2019 that would enable the president to impose reciprocal tariffs on trade partners who do not lower corresponding tariffs or non-tariff barriers.
 The bill never advanced beyond Committee.

+In August 2026, the OTMP published a report claiming over 40 US trading partners were using transshipment as a means of fraudulently evading paying tariffs on shipments originating from China.
+Its analysis concluded that such efforts affected between $40 billion and $75 billion in imported goods annually, resulting in between $19 billion and $26 billion in lost tariff revenues.

 Manufacturing

 In August 2020, the OTMP released a report giving an update on the status of the federal government's usage of the DPA.
 The report identified 78 instances of actions undertaken by the Trump administration to combat certain equipment shortages.
 This report faced criticism as later analysis showed several cited instances in the report were either executive orders unrelated to the production of medical equipment or Defense Department expenditures that did not directly address the nation's supply shortages, with some examples dating as far back as 2017.
 With Ohio senator Sherrod Brown labeling the report as “propaganda” and a “political stunt”.

 In early October 2020, the OTMP released a report purportedly detailing the progress of the Trump administration's "Buy American, Hire American" policies as outlined in Executive Order 13788.
 The report covered five key areas: buying American procurement, hiring American labor, trade policy and tariffs, defense budget and policies, and utilization of the Jones Act.